 At 17:54 UTC, they ascended from the moonsurface again, to interlink back to Collins at the CSM.

-Celebrating the 50 year anniversary of this iconic event, we have created the Saturn V rocket lamp.
+Celebrating the 50 year anniversary of this iconic event, we have created the Rocket lamp.
 Standing just over 8 inches tall, this lamp is a talking point in any room.
 As it is chargeable, you can place it anywhere you'd like.
 Don't forget to take a look at our Space Shuttle lamp as well!
 Interested in owning the Astronaut Figurine in the picture below?
 Check it out here!